JonathanDC64/ShellScripting/Shell Scripting Notes.md

 Advantages of using awk:

-* Allows delimiters of more than 1 character.
+- Allows delimiters of more than 1 character.
-* Handles fields seperated by whitespace well.
+- Handles fields separated by whitespace well.

-`-F SEPERATOR` Specify field seperator
+`-F SEPARATOR` Specify field separator

-`-v OFS='SEPERATOR'` Change output field seperator
+`-v OFS='SEPARATOR'` Change output field separator

 `$NF` Special awk variable that gives number of fields.
 Can be used to display last field.